 How to Blanch Vegetables to Add to All Kinds of Recipes

-You may have heard cooking shows (or Mom for that matter) mention the cooking term "blanching," but if someone asked you to blanch green beans, would you know how?
-You will now.
+You may have heard cooking shows (or your mom) mention the cooking term "blanching," but if someone asked you to blanch green beans, would you know how?
+Now you will.
 Blanching is a heat-and-cool process that plunges a fruit or vegetable into boiling water for a short amount of time before transferring it to an ice bath, which quickly stops the cooking.
 Also known as parboiling, this quick and simple (yet super useful) technique is most beneficial in getting vegetables ready for canning or freezing because it improves the texture and keeps their colors bright.

 Why Should I Blanch Vegetables?

-A lot of veggies, such as carrots, peas, and asparagus, benefit from blanching before freezing so they'll maintain their color and texture, but there are more reasons to make sure you add this method to your food prep.
+Many veggies, such as carrots, peas, and asparagus, benefit from blanching before freezing to maintain their color and texture, but there are more reasons to make sure you add this method to your food prep.

-- Blanching loosens the skin of tomatoes and peaches in order to peel them with ease.
+- Blanching loosens the skin of tomatoes and peaches so you can peel them with ease.

 - When freezing vegetables, blanching slows the natural enzymes in the vegetables that can cause loss of flavor, texture, and color.